Register for your admissions test anytime between 1 September and 30 September (except for the LNAT taken by applicants for Law).

 When will I hear about my admissions test results?

-MAT scores will be automatically distributed to all applicants shortly after college decision letters are sent.
+Scores for the following Oxford tests: CAT, HAT, MAT, MLAT, Oxford ELAT and Philosophy (for Philosophy and Theology only) will be automatically distributed to all applicants shortly after college decision letters are sent in January.